U.S. lawmakers set measure opposing Trump on Syria troop withdrawal

 “We have always maintained that, while certainly needed, a sanctions package alone is insufficient for reversing this humanitarian disaster,” House of Representatives Speaker Nancy Pelosi and Senate Democratic leader Chuck Schumer said in a statement introducing the resolution.

+Trump announced a set of sanctions on Monday to punish Ankara, and a senior Trump administration official said on Tuesday that Washington would threaten more sanctions to persuade Turkey to reach a ceasefire and halt its offensive.

+The measures - mainly a hike in steel tariffs and a pause in trade talks - were less robust than financial markets had anticipated.
+Trump’s critics derided them as too feeble to have an impact, and the Turkish currency recovered.

-Reporting by Patricia Zengerle; Editing by Chris Reese
+Reporting by Patricia Zengerle; Editing by Chris Reese and Peter Cooney